 A Problem to Chew On

 To add insult to injury, gum is also a big litter problem, in fact it’s the biggest litter issue after cigarette butts.
 A large amount of gum is not disposed of properly, and worldwide people are chewing around 560,000 tons of this stuff every year.
+If you’re into zero waste, that’s not so nice.
 Because it’s so dang resistant its ridiculously hard and time consuming to clean up, on average London spends £10 million per year cleaning up chewing gum.
 Imagine where we could put all that money across the country instead?

 A Sustainable Solution

 It’s not all bad news!
 There are new options out there for recycling gum into a variety of products from Gumdrop Ltd, who not only create gum recycling bins to turn gum into all manner of new things but also have a mini portable version that anyone can use to send gum back to them for recycling (it’s very cool).
 If you still want or need to chew regular gum these guys are your best bet.